Bluefield University in the News

 by | Apr 7, 2019

-Bluefield College welcomes the community to visit the annual Appalachian Festival on Saturday, April 13, 2019, from 10 a.m. until 4 p.m. on the quad area of the campus.
+Bluefield University welcomes the community to visit the annual Appalachian Festival on Saturday, April 13, 2019, from 10 a.m. until 4 p.m. on the quad area of the campus.
 This festival celebrates the history, people, music, food and traditions of Appalachia and the culture and influence of coal.

-The college’s “Celebration of Appalachia” started in the fall of 2011 as a series of lectures, concerts, exhibits, discussions, movies, theatre, tours, festivals, and other educational and entertaining events that were designed to honor the Appalachian heritage.
+The university’s “Celebration of Appalachia” started in the fall of 2011 as a series of lectures, concerts, exhibits, discussions, movies, theatre, tours, festivals, and other educational and entertaining events that were designed to honor the Appalachian heritage.
 The Appalachian Festival was added in the spring of 2012 to further celebrate the history, culture, people, and traditions of Appalachia with live music, arts, crafts, cuisine, literature, and discourse.

 The marquee event, the Appalachian Festival on April 13, features local musicians, including bagpiper Gavin Scott of the Virginia State Police Honor Guard, The Butcher Family Band, Paul Catron, Lanny Lindamood, Ron and Rory Mullennex, Steve Kruger, and the Bland County Old Time String Band, among others.
 The schedule of musicians is as follows: